-- 1. Continuously monitor augmented systolic, mean, and diastolic blood pressure in addition to standard vital signs. - 2.
-In the event of mechanical failure, and the patient remains stable, attempt to identify and correct the problem. - 3.
-In the event of a clinical emergency, and a physician, nurse practitioner, or physician surrogate IS present, assist with intra-aortic balloon pump management on request, and contact on-line medical control (or duly authorized agent) as soon as possible (without compromising patient safety). - 4.
+- 1. Connect IABP power cable to the ambulance power supply during transport.
+The battery gauge of the IABP is in the right lower corner of the console screen. - 2.
+Continuously monitor augmented systolic, mean, and diastolic blood pressure in addition to standard vital signs. - 3.
+In the event of mechanical failure, and the patient remains stable, attempt to identify and correct the problem. - 4.
+In the event of a clinical emergency, and a physician, nurse practitioner, or physician surrogate IS present, assist with intra-aortic balloon pump management on request, and contact on-line medical control (or duly authorized agent) as soon as possible (without compromising patient safety). - 5.
 In the event of a clinical emergency, and a physician, nurse practitioner, or physician surrogate is NOT present, proceed with cardiopulmonary resuscitation as indicated, and contact on-line medical control as soon as possible (without compromising patient safety). - NOTE: CARDIOPULMONARY RESUSCITATION AND DEFIBRILLATION MAY BE PERFORMED WHILE THE INTRA-AORTIC BALLOON PUMP IS FUNCTIONING.